ghiscoding/slickgrid-universal/README.md

 | [@slickgrid-universal/vanilla-force-bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/vanilla-force-bundle) | [![npm](https://img.shields.io/npm/v/@slickgrid-universal/vanilla-force-bundle.svg)](https://www.npmjs.com/package/@slickgrid-universal/vanilla-force-bundle) | Vanilla TypeScript/ES6 for Salesforce implementation | [changelog](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/vanilla-force-bundle/CHANGELOG.md)

 ## Installation
-**NOTE:** the installation instructions below are **only** required if you want to contribute to this project, if on the other hand you just want to download a quick Slickgrid-Universal demo, then I would suggest to take a look at [Slickgrid-Universal Vite Demo](https://github.com/ghiscoding/slickgrid-universal-vite-demo) or [Slickgrid-Universal WebPack Demo](https://github.com/ghiscoding/slickgrid-universal-webpack-demo).
+**NOTE:** the installation instructions below are **only** required if you want to contribute to this project, however if you just want to download a quick Slickgrid-Universal demo, then I would suggest to take a look at either [Slickgrid-Universal Vite Demo](https://github.com/ghiscoding/slickgrid-universal-vite-demo) or [Slickgrid-Universal WebPack Demo](https://github.com/ghiscoding/slickgrid-universal-webpack-demo).

 To get started and do development with this monorepo, you will need to clone the repo and follow the steps shown below.
-You must be at the root of the project to run the following commands.
+You must be at the root of the project in order to run the following commands.
 This project also requires `pnpm`.

 1. pnpm installation